LrWm3/ExcelMazeGenerator/README.md

 ### Maze Sheet

-This is where the maze will be viewed after generation is begun.
-If **Disable Screen Updating** is set to false [Under Special Settings] this is also where the maze generation can be viewed live.
+This is where the maze will be viewed after generation is finished.
+If **Disable Screen Updating** is set to false [Under Special Settings] this is also where the maze generation can be seen live.

 ### Maze Settings